windflow-io/EternalEngine/src/main/resources/public/README.md

 Important Now:
  * Read the 404/500 headers - display the correct error on the error page.
- * Create all the tags for each page in JavaScript
+ * Create all the header tags for each page in JavaScript
- *
  * Do the CDN thing

 Tasks